FrancisVila/MFT_convert/content/en/docs/SecureTransport/Containerized_Deployment_Guide/using-st-cont-delivery/deployment-prerequisites.md

     -   The Docker Image already contains the SecureTransport binaries (Edge/Server)
     -   The external database initialization is performed during the container startup (only if the database has not been initialized yet).
 This is why the external database configuration must be supplied to the container when it is deployed.

 The external database configuration must be supplied to the container in a file (called `db.conf`).
 This file follows strict format and must be prepared before deploying the container (more on that in the Initial deployment section).
-The database password must be encrypted using the secret file, as explained in section <a href="#SecretFile" class="MCXref xref">Secret file</a>.
+The database password must be encrypted using the secret file, as explained in section [Secret file](#SecretFile).

 #### External database sample configuration files